 And, of course, for the psychopathic corporation the benefits of breaking the law far outweigh the trivial costs of punishment (if it ever gets as far as prosecution).

 And, whilst Bakan does distinguish between the often decent people who work for corporations and the structure and imperatives that direct their actions, you can’t guarantee it.
-One junior employee at the Cirencester branch claimed that it was alright for Tesco to behave in the ways for which it has been criticised on the grounds that other businesses do it.
+One junior employee at Tesco’s Cirencester branch claimed that it was alright for the company to behave in the ways for which it has been criticised on the grounds that other businesses do it.
 When I suggested that it followed from this point of view that men who sexually abuse small children can be exonerated on the basis that other men have done the same thing before them, she chose to become offended, but not apparently by her own moral vacuity.

 Tesco CEO Dave Lewis said he was “sorry” for past mistakes as he announced that the retail giant will improve its payment terms to agency suppliers from 45 to 14 days.

 We are recovering from big, bad decisions,” he said…

 Acknowledging well-publicised “mistakes” that led to the accounting scandal, he revealed he wanted to build stronger, longer term relationships with suppliers and move away from historic “short term marginal cost negotiations that perhaps [sic] characterised the past”. …

 “I want to make an apology for the way we behaved in the past,” he said, stressing the team at the helm of the behemoth were not involved in historical blunders. …

 He had also focused on service at the shop floor, asking colleagues to do something each day to improve customers’ experience of Tesco and help “rebuild the brand”.

 “We will do the right thing for the customer every day that I sit in this job,” he said. … [*4]